Wrongful Death Attorney in Gainesville, Florida

 Common Types of Cases Our Wrongful Death Lawyers Handle in Gainesville, Florida

 Any fatal injury caused by the negligence of another party may enable surviving family members to pursue compensation.
-Common accidents and causes of death in these cases include the following:
+Common accident cases we help with include the following:

 • Auto accidents resulting from driver carelessness, recklessness, distraction, or intoxication